Part collaborator, part General, the director is instrumental in bringing a project to fruition.

 Building a showreel is initially going to come from working as an independent filmmaker or working on your projects.
 The ideal situation is to collate a strong showreel and look for an agent who will steer you into meeting rooms with potential employers in TV, commercials or drama.

 There are a variety of ways to go about creating a showreel.
 Firstly you need to decide if film school or a university degree is going to best suit your career path.
 Choosing a degree will give you some time to develop away from home.
-There's going to be more than a few people on the course who wish to direct, so it’s unlikely you will direct all your university productions.
+There are going to be more than a few people on the course who wish to direct, so it’s unlikely you will direct all your university productions.
 The upshot of this is you can try other avenues of interest before fully committing to one defined career path.
 You never know, you may find editing more to your taste.
-While at university don't rely on your student films to fill your showreel, work on other projects with professional crew.
-If you decide university isn’t for you, invest some time in making short films, take short courses that will best enable you to understand narrative structure and the technical elements of filmmaking such as camerawork, sound and editing.
-This path could limit you regarding contacts.
-Film schools who offer MA courses such as the NFTS are adept at providing their students with industry contacts, for this, however, you will need a degree.
-Think carefully about what is best for you.
+While at university don't rely on your student films to fill your showreel, work on other projects with a professional crew.
+If you decide university isn’t for you, invest some time in making short films, take short courses that will best enable you to understand the narrative structure and the technical elements of filmmaking such as camerawork, sound and editing.

 In the UK one out of ten directors who make their first feature film will go on to make a second.
 Directing a feature and working in drama is an intense experience that requires patience, drive and determination while concentrating on the dramatic and technical sides of the filmmaking process.
 Directors need to stay calm and focused while mediating between departments, but they should also have a clear and concise voice for when they feel they are not getting what they want.
 After all the buck stops with them remember.

-DoP (who may come on board just before principle photography)
+DoP (who may come on board just before principal photography)

 On some productions the edit can be running in tandem to the shoot, allowing the director to watch a rough cut of shot scenes in the evening.
 If this is not the case, the rushes are sent digitally to the post-production house where they are ingested into the servers awaiting the editor.
 Often the edit can be about compromise if the producer's vision is in conflict with that of the director.
 During post-production the director will be working with: